kubo/test-code-collection/oracle/charset-list.md

 # list of Oracle chracter set names

-This list was got by [charset-list.c][charset-list.c] using Oracle instant client 12.2.0.1 on Linux x86_64.
+This list was got by [charset-list.c](charset-list.c) using Oracle instant client 12.2.0.1 on Linux x86_64.
 The first and second columns are the Oracle character set id and name.
 The third column is the IANA character set name got from the second column by OCINlsNameMap() with `OCI_NLS_CS_ORA_TO_IANA` flag.
 The forth column is the Oralce character set name got from the third column by OCINlsNameMap() with `OCI_NLS_CS_IANA_TO_ORA` flag.
 When the name is same with the second column, it is :+1:.
 Otherwise, :-1: is prepended.